Medial pterygoid muscle

 Clinical significance

-The medial pterygoid muscle sometimes can be injured during inferior alveolar nerve block due to it being in close proximity to the nerve.
-The injury occurs if the anesthetic needle is placed too medially and accidentally injects into the medial pterygoid muscle instead of the inferior alveolar nerve.
+The medial pterygoid muscle can sometimes be injured during inferior alveolar nerve block due to it being in close proximity to the nerve.
+The injury occurs if the anesthetic needle is placed too medially and accidentally injected into the medial pterygoid muscle instead of the inferior alveolar nerve.

 This may cause hemorrhage and the development of medial pterygoid trismus hours to days after the procedure.
 This manifests in the inability to open the mouth completely and significant medial pterygoid muscle pain when attempting to open the mouth beyond the restriction.